Helenessli/Preservia.tech/README.md

-# HTNXTAFH
+# Preservia.tech
-Theodore, Helen, Alex, Freddy
+Hack the North 2023 Project developed by Theodore, Helen, Alex, Freddy

 ## How to run
 1. Install the requirements